NPM Star

 Summary

-Expo is a good choice for developers who want to build cross-platform apps with a set of pre-built components and a CLI, while React Native is a good choice for developers who want more control over the native modules and APIs.
+Expo is a better choice for developers who want a more comprehensive set of features and better performance, while React Native is a better choice for developers who want more control over the development process.

 Details